NIU more than doubled its regional qualifier total from last season.

 Teaberry came to NIU after brief stints as an assistant women's track coach at Ohio University (2004), Arizona State University (1998-99), the University of Toledo (1995-98), and the University of Kentucky (1992-95).
 She displayed her ability to develop jumpers and sprinters in eight years as an assistant, as she developed eight NCAA qualifiers and two individual conference champions.

 A St. Louis, Mo. native, Teaberry began her outstanding athletics career at Lutheran North High School where she won four varsity letters in both basketball and track (1984-88).
-At Kansas State, she developed into a world-class caliber high jumper and participate in the U.S.A./Mobil Track & Field Championships and World Championships (1993-95), two Olympic Trials (1992 & 1996), the Olympics (1996), and the World University Games (1993).
+At Kansas State, she developed into a world-class caliber high jumper and participated in the U.S.A./Mobil Track & Field Championships and World Championships (1993-95), two Olympic Trials (1992 & 1996), the Olympics (1996), and the World University Games (1993).

 Her ascension in the world high jumping hierarchy began with three then-Big Eight Conference outdoor titles (1990-92).
 As a senior, Teaberry was selected the Most Valuable Female Athlete at the Big Eight indoor meet, the Kansas State Woman of the Year Award recipient, and then the NCAA Athlete of the Year.

 At Kansas State, she was a six-time All-American in the high jump, placing at the NCAA indoors in 1990 and 1992, plus outdoors in 1989-92.
 Teaberry's 6-1.5 jump at the 1992 Big Eight meet remains the third-best outdoor high jump in school history.
 Ditto for her 6-2.25 effort indoors at the 1992 Big Eight Championships.

 Teaberry finished second in the high jump at the 1996 Olympic Trials, ranking No. 2 nationally, and qualified for the U.S. Olympic team in the 1996 Summer Games in Atlanta, where she tied for 15th place.
 At the 1992 Olympic Trials, she placed 10th in the high jump.

 She graduated from Kansas State with a Bachelor of Science degree in life science and pre-nursing and made the Academic Honor Roll in the spring of 1992.
 Teaberry is married to DeMarcus Lindsey of Mobile, Ala., who serves as a sergeant with the NIU Police.
-The couple has two children, sons Kameron, 16, and Kollan, 12.
+The couple has two children, sons Kameron, 17, and Kollan, 13.